Seed Starting Containers: The Real Dirt – Part 2

 For more information on the whole process of seed starting, check out Seed Starting 101 for a birds eye view of what’s required to start seeds.

-Stay tuned for the next post in this series, Growing Seedlings Indoors, which will have instructions to build a DIY grow light set up like this:
+Check out the next post in this series, Growing Seedlings Indoors, which has instructions to build a DIY grow light set up like this: